sjentsch/lsjDocs/Ch13/Ch13_ANOVA_06.rst

    group to have it’s own value (i.e., σ\ :sub:`k`).
 This is referred to as the homogeneity of variance (sometimes called homoscedasticity) assumption.
    ANOVA assumes that the population standard deviation is the same for all groups.
-We’ll talk about this extensively in section :doc:`Checking the homogeneity of variance assumption <../Ch13/Ch13_ANOVA_06>`.
+We’ll talk about this extensively in subsection :ref:`Checking the homogeneity of variance assumption <homogeneity_of_variance_anova>`.

 -  **Normality**.
 The residuals are assumed to be normally distributed.
-As we saw in section :doc:`Checking the normality of a sample <../Ch11/Ch11_tTest_08>`, we can assess this by looking at QQ-plots (or running a Shapiro-Wilk test).
+As we saw in subsection :doc:`Checking the normality of a sample
+   <../Ch11/Ch11_tTest_08>`, we can assess this by looking at QQ-plots (or
-   I’ll talk about this more in an ANOVA context in section :doc:`Checking the normality assumption <../Ch13/Ch13_ANOVA_06>`.
+   running a Shapiro-Wilk test).
+I’ll talk about this more in an ANOVA context in subsection :ref:`Checking the normality assumption <normality_anova>`.

 -  **Independence**.
 The independence assumption is a little trickier.
    What it basically means is that, knowing one residual tells you